SOD96/SymfTest/Instructions.md

 # Frontend
 Simply navigate to wherever the application has started, for me this was `http://127.0.0.1:38053/`

+You can enter in your first word in the checkbox to do a check on Palindromes and Pangrams.
+The second input box is only required for Anagrams.

 # API Request

 Will return back a JSON response of what has passed and failed our word checks